Can You Pass the CPA Exam If You Did Bad in College?

 Get Expert Insights

 If you are reading this article, then it means you are trying to gain insights to better help you.
-Whether you join a mastermind group like ours here at CPA Exam Success, or you seek out a mentors through your own network, just make sure you get connected with people who can offer you advice and guide you through the entire process.
+Whether you seek out an official mentor or not, just make sure you get connected with people who can offer you advice and guide you through the entire process.
+I will tell you too that you want to be extremely careful when evaluating the credentials of the person you want to be your mentor.
+There are true mentors out there and then there are people who just want to get in your pocket book.
+Be very very careful.
+Know that there are many different options available to you.

 Use Flashcards to Your Advantage